 - consider flying to a nearby European city (with low fares), then transferring to Munich by bus or train.

-Flight prices change constantly and it would be a nearly impossible task to keep track of all the different routes and prices.
-While $400 (and under) fares do currently exist at the time of this update – they will rise and likely sell out getting closer to Oktoberfest 2022 dates.
+Flight prices change constantly and it would be a nearly impossible task to keep track of all the different prices and routes to Munich.
+While $400 (and under) fares do currently exist at the time of this update – they will rise and likely sell out getting closer to Oktoberfest 2024 dates.
 Book ASAP!
 Flight prices to Munich will only go up at this point, not down.

 Cheapest Flight Routes US to Munich Oktoberfest